nfredmond/DOT-Dashboard/MAPBOX-MIGRATION.md

-# Leaflet to Mapbox Migration Guide
+# Mapbox GL JS to Mapbox Migration Guide

-This document outlines the process for migrating map components from Leaflet to Mapbox GL JS in the Planning Manager application.
+This document outlines the process for migrating map components from Mapbox GL JS to Mapbox GL JS in the Planning Manager application.

 ## Key Components